-1. Upon receiving an allegation of scholarly misconduct, the Research Integrity Officer will immediately assess the allegation to determine whether the allegation falls under the definition of scholarly misconduct, there is sufficient evidence or information to warrant an inquiry, and any federal support or federal application for funding is involved.
-If the allegation is not scholarly misconduct as defined in this policy, the matter will be referred back to the individual faculty or staff member, Department Head, Dean, or Divisional Vice President, as appropriate to the circumstances.
-If the allegation does involve scholarly misconduct, this policy will apply and the results of any inquiry, investigation, and recommendations will be provided to the Deciding Official, who will involve the senior university official or unit that oversees the individual faculty or staff member, as appropriate.

-- 2. After determining that an allegation falls within the definition of scholarly misconduct, the Research Integrity Officer shall have all original (drop "research") records and materials relevant to the allegation immediately secured. - 3.
-If the Research Integrity Officer determines that the allegation provides sufficient information to allow and warrant specific follow-up, s/he will initiate the inquiry process, including the appointment of an inquiry committee.
-In initiating the inquiry, the Research Integrity Officer should identify clearly the original allegation and any related issues that should be evaluated.
-The purpose of the inquiry is to make a preliminary evaluation of the available evidence, which may include testimony from the respondent, complainant, and key witnesses, to determine whether there is sufficient evidence of possible scholarly misconduct to warrant an investigation.
-Upon completion of the inquiry, the Deciding Official will determine whether or not an investigation should be conducted.
-If so, an investigation committee will explore the allegations and the evidence in depth, and determine specifically whether misconduct has been committed, by whom, and to what extent. - 4.
-In the event the investigation determines that misconduct has occurred, the Deciding Official, in consultation with the RIO, will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which papers or reports have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.
-The Research Integrity Officer is responsible for the University's compliance with all notification requirements of funding or sponsoring agencies. - 5.
+- 1. Upon receiving an allegation of researchscholarly misconduct, the Research Integrity Officer will immediately assess the allegation to determine whether the allegation falls under the definition of researchscholarly misconduct, there is sufficient evidence or information to warrant an inquiry, and any federal support or federal application for funding is involved.- If the allegation is not researchscholarly misconduct as defined in this policy, the matter will be referred back to the individual faculty or staff member, Department Head, Dean, or Divisional Vice President, as appropriate to the circumstances.- If the allegation does involve researchscholarly misconduct, this policy will apply and the results of any inquiry, investigation, and recommendations will be provided to the Deciding Official, who will involve the senior university official or unit that oversees the individual faculty member, as appropriate.
+In the case of non-credit-bearing research misconduct however (e.g., student hourly employees), the allegation will be referred to the Dean of Students for inquiry and adjudication.- or staff member, as appropriate. - 2.
+After determining that an allegation falls within the definition of researchscholarly misconduct, the Research Integrity Officer shall have all original (drop "research") records and materials relevant to the allegation immediately secured.- - 3.
+If the Research Integrity Officer determines that the allegation provides sufficient information to allow and warrant specific follow-up, s/he will initiate the inquiry process, including the appointment of an inquiry committee.-In initiating the inquiry, the Research Integrity Officer should identify clearly the original allegation and any related issues that should be evaluated.
+The purpose of the inquiry is to make a preliminary evaluation of the available evidence-and-, which may include testimony offrom the respondent, complainant, and key witnesses, to determine whether there is sufficient evidence of possible researchscholarly misconduct to warrant an investigation.- Upon completion of the inquiry, the Deciding Official will determine whether or not an investigation should be conducted.- If so, an investigation committee will explore the allegations and the evidence in depth, and-te determine specifically whether misconduct has been committed, by whom, and to what extent. - 4.
+In the event the investigation determines that misconduct has occurred, the Deciding Official, in consultation with the RIO, will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which research papers or reports have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.- The Research Integrity Officer is responsible for the University's compliance with all notification requirements of funding or sponsoring agencies. - 5.
 Each inquiry and investigation will be conducted in a manner that will provide fair treatment to the respondent(s), protection for the complainant, and confidentiality to the extent possible without compromising public health and safety, or the inquiry or investigation.